exonum/exonum-doc/src/architecture/transactions.md

 Exonum transactions are an entity within messages.
 Except for the transaction, a messages also contains the public key of the message author, the type and class of the message and the message signature.
+This approach allowed the separation of business logic and information related to authorization within a message.

 Transactions are executed
 [atomically, consistently, in isolation and durably][wiki:acid].